ENVS 7700 : Step 5: Expected Outcomes, Contributions of the Project

 Academic Research Proposal.
 This is the most common type of research proposal, which is prepared by students, scholars, or researchers to seek approval and funding for an academic research project.
 It includes all the essential components mentioned earlier, such as the introduction, literature review, methodology, and expected outcomes.

-10. How to Write a Research Proposal: Examples and Templates
+14. How to Write a Research Proposal: A Step-by-Step

 A quality example of a research proposal shows one's above-average analytical skills, including the ability to coherently synthesize ideas and integrate lateral and vertical thinking.
 Communication skills.
 The proposal also demonstrates your proficiency to communicate your thoughts in concise and precise language.